TEX479/tf2-translator/README.md

 ```console
 chmod +x translator.py
 ```
 and execute the script as if it was a binary.
-(So you can basically rightclick it and click execute.)\
+(So you can basically rightclick it and click execute.)

-\
-\
+## Setup Team Fortress 2
 Now that the script is ready to be run, you only need to add the following to your TF2 launch options, if you haven't already:
 ```
 -conclearlog -condebug